tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authentication-for-the-Azure-Storage-Services.md

 - **Shared access signatures:** Shared access signatures (SAS) delegate access to a particular resource in your account with specified permissions and over a specified time interval.
 For more information about SAS, see [Delegating Access with a Shared Access Signature](Delegating-Access-with-a-Shared-Access-Signature.md).
 - **Anonymous access to containers and blobs:** You can optionally make blob resources public at the container or blob level.
 A public container or blob is accessible to any user for anonymous read access.
 Read requests to public containers and blobs do not require authentication.
 For more information, see [Enable public read access for containers and blobs in Azure Blob storage](https://docs.microsoft.com/azure/storage/blobs/storage-manage-access-to-resources).

+> [!TIP]
+> Authenticating from your Azure Storage applications with Azure AD provides superior security and ease of use over existing authentication options.
+While you can continue to use Shared Key authentication with your applications, using Azure AD circumvents the need to store your account access key with your code.
+Similarly, you can continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.

 ## See Also
  [Blob Service REST API](Blob-Service-REST-API.md)